-- You are eligible for 6 roundtrips to and from doctor appointments. - You are eligible for 10 meals following inpatient discharge, up to 4 times per year.
+- You are eligible for 24 oneway trips to and/or from doctor appointments. - You are eligible for 10 meals following inpatient discharge, up to 4 times per year.

-HIV screening

-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

-One screening exam every 12 months
+Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV